DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Methods

 \subsection{Parameterized Memory Pool}

-To address the limitations of traditional memory modules in transmitting large-scale, multi-modal drug-related parameters, we propose a novel memory module: the parameterized memory pool (PMP).
+To address the limitations of traditional memory modules in transmitting large-scale, multimodal drug-related parameters, we propose a novel memory module: the parameterized memory pool (PMP).
 PMP does not store unstructured text but instead maintains structured key-value pairs.
 Its purpose is to optimize parameter passing efficiency within the agent, thereby reducing the reasoning burden on LLMs, improving the controllability of reasoning results, and ultimately enhancing the performance of LLMs in drug-related tool calling.
 We conducted prompt engineering to help LLMs better understand PMP.
 The memory pool prompt explicitly defines the purpose, usage scenarios, and usage method of PMP, as detailed in Appendix~\ref{app:mp_prompt}.

-\paragraph{\textbf{The Structure of PMP}}
+\paragraph{The Structure of PMP}

-PMP is a key-value store, where each key-value pair maintains a parameter related to drug discovery.
+In traditional memory modules, memory takes the form of a series of conversation text fragments, with drug-related parameters embedded within the text.
+While the PMP is a key-value store, where each key-value pair maintains a parameter related to drug discovery.
 Each key is unique and is a short string representing the name of a drug-related parameter, designed to convey its meaning as clearly as possible for interaction with LLMs.
 The value is the actual content of the parameter, structured in a format that can be directly used as input for drug-related tools, enabling seamless interaction between PMP and external tools.
 When there are multiple parameters of the same type, they share one key, and their corresponding values are stored as a list containing all the parameters of that type.